mensfeld/llm-docs-builder/README.md

 -h, --help               Show help message
 ```

-*For advanced options like base_url, title, description, and convert_urls, use a config file.*
+*For advanced options like base_url, title, description, suffix, excludes, and convert_urls, use a config file.*

 ## Configuration File